timboldt/iot-image/README.md

-This is an experiment in AI-generated code.
+This is an experiment in (mostly) AI-generated code.

 It consists of: